NeonHorizon/RTk.GPIO/README.md

 <?php
 ```

-Now we are in the PHP code; tell it you are going to use the RTk namespace (to save typing RTk\ before every command) and load the library:
+Now we are in the PHP code; load the RTk.GPIO driver and tell it you want to use it by the name GPIO:
 ```
-namespace RTk;
+require_once('PHP_GPIO/RTk.GPIO.php');
-require_once('RTk.GPIO.php');
+use PHP_GPIO\RTK\GPIO as GPIO;
 ```

 Open a serial connection to your RTk.GPIO and call it $GPIO (see the examples file of how to use multiple RTk.GPIO's):